sneaker-rohit/wireless-attacks/README.md

 # Wireless Attacks

-Learn about some of the most common vulnerabilities in wireless networks.
-The information and the scripts available here should not be misused in any terms.
-This information is only for educational purposes.
+I have created this repository to improve my understanding and in an effort to automate the attacks by creating some shell scripts.
+You might find information about some of the most common vulnerabilities in wireless networks.
+Description of the attack and the script to perform the attack can be found in the folders.

+1. Deauthentication Attack -> ```deauth-attack ```